KDF K-22

 Reintroduced in 1996 with the Model 84C, the Model 84 now had an aluminum-pillar barrel bedding system, a straight-comb stock, and a half-length fore-end.
 They were reintroduced only in .222 and 5.56mm, with a 22-inch barrel, and a .17 chambering added later.
 Variants of the Model 84C include the Model 84C SSV (Single-Shot Varmint), with no internal magazine, a heavy, fluted, floating stainless steel 25-inch barrel.
 The Model 84C Super America is a deluxe version of the basic Model 84C.

-The current version of the Model 84 is the Model 84M.
+The next version of the Model 84 was the Model 84M.
 The Model 84M Classic has a high-grade laminated walnut stock with a Pachmayr recoil pad; it has no iron sights, but is drilled and tapped for a scope; it uses a 22-inch barrel.
 The Montana is similar, but has stainless steel metalwork and a synthetic stock.
 The Super America, like its predecessors, is a deluxe version of the Classic.
 The Varmint comes only in .22-250, but has a 26-inch stainless steel heavy barrel.
 The LongMaster Classic is basically a Classic with a 24-inch barrel and chambered only for 7.62mm; the LongMaster VT is the same but is chambered for .22-250.
 Classic, Super America, and Montana Model 84Ms have Pachmayr recoil pads on the butt.

-Twilight 2000 Notes: The Model 84C and 84M series do not exist in the Twilight 2000 timeline.
+Twilight 2000 Notes: The Model 84C and 84M series do not exist in the Twilight 2000 timeline (including the Mountain Ascent).

 Weapon